-The table across shows the two streams of our teaching across the biological and biomedical subject areas, and the degrees available to you within each.
-If you study the appropriate modules, you'll be able to graduate with any of the across named degrees, regardless of the stream or course you started with.
+The list below shows the two streams of our teaching across the biological and biomedical subject areas, and the degrees available to you within each.
+We aim to offer you a lot of flexibility so that if you study the appropriate modules, you'll be able to graduate with any of the degrees listed below, regardless of the stream or course you started with.